Learn More About Golf Rangefinders

-Technology can give your game and edge-and the latest generation of golf rangefinders delivers pinpoint accuracy.
-Expect your rangefinder to come with a variety of breakthrough features: Think HD optics, ultra-accurate slope readings and GPS technology.
+Technology can give your game an edge, and the latest generation of golf rangefinders delivers pinpoint accuracy.
+Expect your rangefinder to come with a variety of breakthrough features such as HD optics, ultra-accurate slope readings and GPS technology.

 Some rangefinders come equipped with GPS capabilities.
-Pre-loaded golf courses provide you with valuable information for your specific playing environment.
-Think about these factors when selecting your new device:
+Preloaded golf courses provide you with valuable information for your specific playing environment.
+Think about the following factors when selecting your new device:

 Your rangefinder should be simple to use and equipped with the industry’s latest features.

 Always ensure your screen display is easy to read in a variety of lighting conditions.
 Some devices come with HD or LCD screens and automatic adjustable lighting settings.
 And never let Mother Nature hold you back—choose a rangefinder designed to be water-resistant.
 A shock-proof construction provides better durability.

 The latest rangefinders are built to be lightweight, ergonomic and compact.
 Always consider the eye relief on your device.
 Eye relief is the distance from the surface of your eye piece where the viewer can obtain a full viewing angle.
 The farther the eye relief, the more comfortable your viewing will be.

 Many models are equipped to distinguish between foreground and background object to provide more accurate readings.
 Different brands use different terms for this technology.